manyone-cph/teaching-dmjx-data-and-services/tutorials/hardware/README.md

 </div>
 ...
 ```
-container is positioned relative, filling the entire window, and the box is absolute positioned.
+The container element should be positioned relative, filling the entire window, and the box positioned absolute.
 Give the box a size and a background color so it is visible.

 Crate a javascript file, and reference it in the html document (not needed if you're in Codepen)
 ```html
 <script src="script.js"></script>
 ````

-In the file ```script.js``` well add an event listener and move the box ```10px``` each time the listener is invoked:
+In the javascript file we'll add an event listener and move the box ```10px``` each time the listener is invoked:

 ```js
 var box = document.getElementById('box');